 Draft a five-paragraph explanation of what you like about your writing and what you plan to accomplish in this course.
 Due Monday, Week 2.
-Be sure to complete next week's readings to be ready for the discussions.
+You will be looking at the variety of clichés found in the July 2009 Smithsonian article "There Oughta Be a Law" by William Ecenbarger.
+Please be sure to print out your copy so you can mark all the clichés you recognize, and complete the evaluation page.
+Due Monday, Week 2.

-WEEK TWO: October 1 - 5
+WEEK TWO: April 8 - 12

-FIVE-PARAGRAPH EXPLANATION DUE MONDAY

-Readings to be discussed:

-Integrating sources and avoiding Plagiarism, Little Seagull, pg.107-118 Description, pg.
-23; Personal Narratives, pg.
-58-61 learned from an impressive and insightful incident in your own life.

-Monday: Lecture on the plagiarism scandal...
-QUIZ, end of class.

-Writing Assignment: ESSAY #1: Narration and Description: For this essay, you will be writing a personal narrative to illustrate what you

-You will need to focus this essay toward a specific audience, and the essay must be a minimum of two (2) pages in length.
-You will not be required to gather any outside sources for this assignment, but the essay must be formatted according to MLA guidelines.
-The rough draft will be reviewed in your writing group on Friday; final draft is due Monday.
+Readings to be discussed: the blue handout "When to Cite", "Integrating sources and avoiding Plagiarism", Seagull, pages 107-118; "Description", page 23; and "Personal Narratives", pages 58-61 Monday: Lecture on plagiarism scandal...
+QUIZ is homework, due Wed.
+Writing Assignment: ESSAY #1: Narration and Description: For this essay, you will be writing a personal narrative to explain what you learned from an impressive and insightful incident in your own life.
+You will need to focus this essay toward a specific audience.
+The essay must be a minimum of two (2) pages in length, and be formatted according to MLA guidelines.
+The rough draft will be reviewed in your writing group next Monday; final draft is due next Wednesday.
 For next week, be sure you read and print out your copies of "The World of Doublespeak" by William Lutz, and "Male and Female Communication: Differences Worth Noting" by Laurie M. Stewart.

-WEEK THREE: October 8 - 12
+WEEK THREE: April 15 - 19

-ESSAY #1 DUE MONDAY
+PEER REVIEWS MONDAY; ESSAY #1 DUE WEDNESDAY

 Class Activities/Writing Assignment: Intro to the communication differences between men and women: Discussion of Stewart and Lutz, and "The MAN Rules".
 Working in your writing groups, discuss your personal experiences of differences in communication styles between men and women, and the problems with "doublespeak."
 Write one summary of your group's opinions and their recommendations for ways everyone can improve communication.
 Final draft from each group must be typed, and is due Monday, Week 4.
-Read about Arguments, pg.
-43-48 in your handbook The Little Seagull to prepare for the Research Workshops.
+Read "Arguments" on pages 43-48 in your handbook, The Little Seagull, to prepare for Research Workshops next Monday and Friday.

-WEEK FOUR: October 15 - 19
+WEEK FOUR: April 22 - 26